TUD-INF-IAI-MCI/DotNet_LanguageLocalization/README.md

 =========

 ## Intension:
-Localization is speech and other parts is not an easy task even when it should be doable without recompiling .Net projects.
+Localization in speech and other parts is not an easy task even when it should be doable without recompiling .Net projects.
 So this little project allows for a definition of language overlays for a basic translations in a key value manner.
 The translations are organized in XML files that can be translated easily by external translates.

-The phrases itself can contains placeholders width specific order so the translation can be filled in with an unlimited number of parameters.
+The phrases itself can contain placeholders width specific a order, so the translation can be filled in with an unlimited number of parameters.

 ## How to use: